Skip to main content

 POST /phone/bulk10 req/s

 Rate limits are per API key and measured in requests per second (RPS).
+Each API key has its own independent quota.

-When you exceed the rate limit, you’ll receive a 429 Too Many Requests response:
+When you exceed the rate limit, the API returns a 429 Too Many Requests response:

 {